Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 *  The Making of a Decision - Part 3: Tools for Decision Making (coming soon)

-After talking a little about power definitions (the items on the right side of the diagram below), let's now discuss knowledge.
-Let's visit what it means to know something.
+Part 1 of this series explored how power shapes organisational and architectural decision making, see items related to the right side of the diagram below.
+This article focuses on the left side of the diagram,  knowledge.
+We say we need to know and understand the context to build systems, however What does it mean to know something?

 ![ingredients-of-a-decision]({{site.images}}/2025/kp-ada-talk.png)